AiShibo/aishibo.github.io/_pages/about.md

 Thank for coming by!
 My name is Shibo Ai (艾诗博) and I am an undergraduate research assistant at the [University of British Columbia](https://www.ubc.ca), with [Dr. Hugo Lefeuvre](https://owl.eu.com/about.html) and [Professor.
 Margo Sentzer](https://www.seltzer.com/margo/).
 I will graduate in May 2026.

-I love system research, that is, I enjoy building and breaking things!
+I love system research!
 I am interested in operating systems, security and programming language.
 Specifically, I work on discovering new computer system vulnerabilities, mitigating known vulnerabilities through systematic approaches, and designing safe-by-design systems.